cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 DROP IDENTITY [ IF EXISTS ]
 :   These forms change whether a column is an identity column or change the generation attribute of an existing identity column.
 See [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md) for details.

 :   If `DROP IDENTITY IF EXISTS` is specified and the column is not an identity column, no error is thrown.
-In this case Greenplum Database issues a notice instead.
+In this case Cloudberry Database issues a notice instead.

 SET sequence_option
 RESTART